ericung/notesaboutlife/README.md

 Some guys trash girls, some make them more beautiful, others in between

-Some guys need girls the same age, others don’t
+Some guys need girls the same age, others don’t, knight's blood is forever.

 Guys embody three things {Body, Mind, Spirit} and the girls follow that unless the roles are reversed\
 Body => Beauty\